ByZNexus/Fall-Guys-Builds/README.md

 Also if you are wondering if there's any older builds than April 27th, there is not, or hasn't been leaked yet.

+Released Builds (after 4th August 2020) are only obtainable if you bought the game on Steam

 # Builds